medialab/xan/docs/cmd/groupby.md

 ---

-For a list of available aggregation functions, use `xan help aggs` instead.

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

+For a list of available aggregation functions, use `xan help aggs`.

 For a list of available functions, use `xan help functions`.